Heroes-Global/uber-coding-challenge/README.md

 # Technology stack

 - Map visualization: Google maps (basic experience)
+- Geocoding of addresses: Google geocoding (no experience)
 - Language: Python (basic experience)
 - Framework: Flask (no experience)

 # Design choices

+- Since the focus of this application is on the backend, minimal work has been put into making it compatible with older browser versions and vendors.
+- Likewise, only manual testing has been done of the frontend of the application.